Morudu7/wireframing/README.md

 2. Seamless Transition: As an all-in-one tool, the wireframe created in Figma can seamlessly evolve into a high-fidelity mockup and final visual design without needing to switch software, simplifying the entire design-to-development pipeline.
 3. Real-Time Alignment: The collaborative nature ensures that the entire team and all stakeholders are always viewing the latest version of the wireframe, minimizing misunderstandings and speeding up decision-making.

-## Benefits of wireframing from a software development perspective.
+## ⛳Benefits of wireframing from a software development perspective.

 | Benefit | Exaplanation |
 | ---- | ---- |